JakeTrevor/net-qr/README.md

 brew install --cask font-roboto
 ```

 ### Some background

 WIFI QR codes have been around for a while now.
-Your operating system can probably generate them for you - the feature is builtin for windows and several linux distros.
-I haven't checked for mac, but there's a good chance they do too.
+Your operating system can probably generate them for you - the feature is builtin for windows, mac[1] and several linux distros.

 I think it's nice to have a printed copy of this kind of thing to put out for visitors.
 It just feels a bit posher - like you've thought about your guests.
 So I needed an image I could print.